Learn The Basics of .htaccess

 What is an .htaccess File?

-An .htaccess (Hypertext Access) file is a directory level configuration file used in Apache web servers to control different behaviors like directory access, redirects, error pages, caching and compression without affecting server's core configuration.
-This file works on any directory it resides in, which can be either website's root directory or any sub-directory.
+An .htaccess (Hypertext Access) file is a directory-level configuration file used in Apache web servers to control different behaviors like directory access, redirects, error pages, caching, and compression without affecting the server's core configuration.
+This file works on any directory it resides in, which can be either the website's root directory or any subdirectory.

-We do not need any special program for creating .htaccess file just simple text editor will do.
-When we save .htaccess file, we have to keep in mind this file has no name just ".htaccess" extension so when saving the file, choose "All Files" in file type box and file name must be only ".htaccess".
+We do not need any special program for creating the .htaccess file, just a simple text editor will do.
+When we save the .htaccess file, we have to keep in mind that this file has no name, just a ".htaccess" extension, so when saving the file, choose "All Files" in the file type box and the file name must be only ".htaccess".

 Error Redirection with .htaccess

 We can redirect users to specific pages when they try to access invalid pages.
-For example if a user tries to visit a page that does not exist causing 404 error.
-Show a 404 page with .htaccess with this directive which tells server to display /404.html to user, whenever a user hits a URL that does not exist.
+For example, if a user tries to visit a page that does not exist, causing a 404 error.
+Show a 404 page with .htaccess with this directive, which tells the server to display /404.html to the user, whenever a user hits a URL that does not exist.

 ErrorDocument 404 /404.html